Lyrids Meteor Shower 2024

 Named after constellation Lyra, the Lyrids are one of the oldest recorded meteor showers—according to some historical Chinese texts, the shower was seen over 2,500 years ago.
 The fireballs in the meteor shower are created by debris from comet Thatcher, which takes about 415 years to orbit around the Sun.
 The comet is expected to be visible from Earth again in 2276.

-The table is updated daily and shows the position of the Lyrids radiant in the sky for the upcoming night.
+The table is updated daily when the Lyrids are active and shows the position of the radiant in the sky for the upcoming night.
+The Lyrids will be active starting Apr 14, 2024.
 Use the date drop down above the Interactive Meteor Shower Sky Map to change dates.

-Lyrids meteor shower for Washington DC (Night between April 21 and April 22)
+Lyrids meteor shower for Columbus (Night between April 23 and April 24)

 TimeAzimuth/DirectionAltitude